FredRendon/FredRendon/README.md

 - 👋 Hi, I’m @FredRendon
-- 👀 I’m interested in devops code
+- 👀 I’m interested in devops
 - 🌱 I’m currently learning DevOps, AWS, python,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rendonfred@gmail.com